|Nutritional Guidelines (per serving)|

 - 1 tablespoon caper juice

-- 1/4 cup parsley (finely chopped or dill)
+- 1/4 cup parsley or dill, finely chopped

-- 1/2 pound cheese (Cheddar is a classic choice.
-Manchego, or a blend of Manchego and Cheddar, is also a delicious choice.
-So is Swiss cheese.)
+- 1/2 pound cheese (Cheddar is a classic choice, Manchego, or a blend of Manchego and Cheddar, is also a delicious as is Swiss cheese.)

 In a medium bowl, mix tuna with mayonnaise, 3 tablespoons extra-virgin olive oil, caper juice, red onion, celery, and parsley or dill.
 Add salt and pepper to taste.
 Set aside.